opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 Paraglide consciously discourages lazy-loading translations since it seriously hurts your web-vitals.
 Learn more about why lazy-loading is bad & what to do instead in [this blog post](https://inlang.com/g/mqlyfa7l/guide-lorissigrist-dontlazyload).

 If you _really_ want to do it anway, you can lazily import the language-specific message files.
-Be careful with this, as it's easy to accidenally break tree-shaking.
+Be careful with this.

 ```ts
 const lazyGerman = await import("./paraglide/messages/de.js")